 Sichuan is a very damp, foggy and cold place throughout most of the year.
 One very important function of chilli is to clear the dampness and to expel the cold.
 This is in accordance with Traditional Chinese Medicine as it is well-known that eating certain foods can help to expel environmental conditions (such as dampness and cold) which may affect the body.
 This why the local people of Sichuan like to each chilli and many people have told me that if you live in Sichuan, you should also learn to eat chilli.

-Now I would like to share with you the characteristics of chilli.
+Now I would like to share with you some of the characteristics of chilli.

-Chinese Medicine considers dampness to be a very common pathogenic factor on the body.
+Chinese medicine considers dampness to be a very common pathogenic factor of the body that can cause illness.
 It comes from the environment especially when it is the wet season with continuous rain, cloud and fog.
 When these conditions last for too long or occur very often, it will affect the body by moving the dampness into the body.
-When the dampness affects the body it will affect primarily the spleen and its function.
+When the dampness affects the body it will affect primarily the Spleen and its function.

 So if you are staying in a very damp and cold place or your body is affected by dampness, I suggest that during your treatment you can eat a certain amount of chilli with your food, which can help to clear the dampness and cold from the body.
-It will help to treat the symptoms and prevent further pathogenic effects.
+It can help to relieve the symptoms and prevent further pathogenic effects.

 i) Helps to clear fluid retention, dampness and cold

 The characteristics of chilli is spicy and warm.
-It acts upon the spleen channel and helps the spleen to metabolise fluid and expel dampness and cold from environmental conditions.
+It acts upon the Spleen channel and helps the Spleen to metabolise fluid and expel dampness and cold due to environmental conditions.
 From this point, we now understand why Sichuan people like to eat chilli.

 ii) Helps to digest food

-Chinese Medicine considers the spleen to be a major organ involved in the digestion and transportation of food.
-If your body is damp, it will affect the spleen function.
-Chilli can therefore help the spleen to rid the body of dampness so it is functioning well.
-It can increase the transport and metabolism of food and make bowel movements easier.
+Chinese medicine considers the Spleen organ system to be involved in the digestion and transportation of food.
+If your body is affected by excessive dampness, it will affect your Spleen function.
+Chilli can therefore help the Spleen to rid the body of dampness, to increase the metabolism of food and make bowel movements easier.
 This is why some people have found chilli to be helpful in weight loss.